jesscancode/tech-job-scraper-case-study/README.md

   L3 --> OUT["One canonical role<br/>or a small 'Other'"]
 ```

-Why three layers?
-The AI is good at semantics but not reliable enough to trust alone.
+### Why three layers?

+The LLM is good at semantics but not reliable enough to trust alone.
 The
-deterministic rules are the source of truth for new rows and catch the AI's mistakes ✦
+deterministic rules are the source of truth for new rows and catch the LLM's mistakes ✦
 testing the most specific patterns first so a full-stack role never gets filed as frontend.
-The backfill repairs historical rows for free, with no AI calls.
+The backfill repairs historical rows for free, with no additional LLM calls.

 The hard-won lesson: a free-text role field let *"Other"* become the single largest
 category on the board, which polluted the trend pages.
 Forcing every title through a fixed